boul2gom/boul2gom/README.md

 <h2 align="center">A French 🛠️ Soft, 🌐 Front and 🧭 DevOps developer</h2>

-<div align="center">Hi 👋, I'm a French developer, I'm 16 years old and I'm currently in high school.
+<div align="center">Hi 👋, I'm a French developer, I'm 18 years old and I'm currently at the university.
 I'm a developer in the 🛠️ Soft, 🌐 Front and 🧭 DevOps fields</div>
-<div align="center">I'm currently working on my own projects, but I'm also a member of the Hyriode (https://hyriode.fr) team.</div>
+<div align="center">I'm currently working on many own projects, but I'm also a member of the Hyriode (https://hyriode.fr) team.</div>

 <br>